joatmon08/manning-book/ch04/s02/s01/README.md

-# Inversion of Control Example.
+# Inversion of Control Example

 This example requires a few steps in order to fully demonstrate inversion of control.
 You will need to run the steps in the `Makefile`